bogirajusambangi/M2-EmbSys/Case Study/README.md

 ## Timer
 - Timers are used to set the timing as per the user's option.
 ## Induction Coil
-- Induction coil is used to produce the required heat.
+- Induction coil is used to produce the required heat from current.
+## Requirements
+- When we start any product development before we need to do market analysis and survey because what type of product they are showing interest and problems of existing product to rectify and enable that solutions in our product.
 ## High Level Requirements
 |SL.no| High Level Requirements|
 |-----|------------------------|